 Fact: 81% of Family Annihilators will attempt suicide after the fact.

 The Self-Righteous Family Annihilator is the most common.
-They often hold the wife responsible for the breakdown of the family unit.
+They often hold the wife totally responsible for the breakdown of the family unit.
 They are often overly dramatic and tend to choose to carry out their murders on dates that are important to the family.
-They tend to be unsure in their roles as a provider in the family and are threatened by their wives’s careers or financial windfalls.
+They tend to be unsure of their roles as a provider in the family and are threatened by their wives’ careers or financial windfalls.

 Example: Robert Farquarson killed his three sons on Fathers Day by driving his three young sons into a dam after his wife left him.

 Robert Farquharson and Cindy Gambino at their sons’ funeral

 The ‘Disappointed’ Family Annihilator believe that they have done right by their family, but the family has not done right by them.
 For example, a child can come out as gay or oppose the family’s religious beliefs.
 Honour killings are placed into this category.

 Example: Mohammed Riaz killed his family by setting fire to the family home after his daughters had become Westernized.